The Option of Genetic Testing

 - Geller G, Doksum T, Bernhardt BA, et al.: Participation in breast cancer susceptibility testing protocols: influence of recruitment source, altruism, and family involvement on women's decisions.
 Cancer Epidemiol Biomarkers Prev 8 (4 Pt 2): 377-83, 1999.
 [PUBMED Abstract]

-- American College of Medical Genetics.: Genetic susceptibility to breast and ovarian cancer: assessment, counseling and testing guidelines.
+- American College of Medical Genetics: Genetic susceptibility to breast and ovarian cancer: assessment, counseling and testing guidelines.
 New York: New York State Department of Health, American College of Medical Genetics Foundation, 1999.
-Also available online.
-Last accessed May 06, 2013.

 - McKinnon WC, Baty BJ, Bennett RL, et al.: Predisposition genetic testing for late-onset disorders in adults.
 A position paper of the National Society of Genetic Counselors.
 JAMA 278 (15): 1217-20, 1997.
 [PUBMED Abstract]